zwarren/morse-apmrover-sim/README.md

 param set RNGFND2_SCALING 1
 param set SIM_SONAR_SCALE 1
 ```

-Pins 2 and 3 are used because pins 0 and 1 are taken up by the SITL's downward facing sonar and airspeed sensor.

 It's important to use pins 2 and 3.
 If other pin numbers are used the simulation won't work.